 - Loss of Spouse or Life Partner -- daytime

-- Flying Solo -- for women who have been widowed for at least one year, with the focus on adapting to both challenges and opportunities in their new lives -- starts March, 2014.
+- Flying Solo -- for women who have been widowed for at least one year, with the focus on adapting to both challenges and opportunities in their new lives.

 Special workshops and events

-- Memorial Butterfly Release -- A Celebration of Life Gathering -- For many years Hospice & Palliative Care of Westchester has held an annual memorial service for both our hospice families and the community.
-Two Memorial Butterfly Releases are held in early June at the Rye Nature Center and are an opportunity to honor our loved ones with the release of a monarch butterfly.
-After a short memorial ceremony each hospice family is given a butterfly to release (additional butterflies are available to members of the community at a nominal charge).
+- Memorial Butterfly Release -- A Celebration of Life Gathering -- For many years Hospice of Westchester has held an annual memorial service for both our hospice families and the community.
+Memorial Butterfly Releases are held in early June at The Wainwright House in Rye.
+This Ceremony provides an opportunity to honor our loved ones with the release of a monarch butterfly.

 Griefwords Library -- These thoughtful articles provide guidance and direction for anyone touched by grief.